linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Illiquid-Banks-Financial-Stability-and-Interest-Rate-Policy.md

 How much will the banker extract?
 First suppose the social planner can tax only at date 1.
 The social planner will internalize not just the utility loss to depositors from a run but the entire loss in value of projects that should be continued at the prevailing interest rate.
 If the value of saving them is high, as we have assumed, the banker can extract everything the social planner can obtain in taxes from households.
 The banker will demand and obtain  $e_1$  at date 1.<sup>8</sup> In states where the bank is insolvent without intervention, some of that  $e_1$  will go to depositors.
 In states where the bank is solvent, all the  $e_1$  will go to the banker.

 Knowing that he will get a direct additional rent in the future, each banker will promise it away in the ex ante competition for deposits.
-If  $D$  is the optimal level of deposits when there is no expectation of in-
+If  $D$  is the optimal level of deposits when there is no expectation of intervention,

 <sup>7</sup> The planner's taxation authority plays a similar role in our model as the deposit insurance in Diamond and Dybvig (1983) and the government in Holmstrom and Tirole (1998) by making available for contracting household endowments that are inaccessible to the banking sector.
 However, our focus is very different from these models where the government provides new sources of collateral or explicit transfers of value.
 While the planner can alter household consumption decisions and influence interest rates in our model, it can also undo ex post private commitment and thereby alter ex ante decisions.
 One can consider cases where the banker's threat is less potent, and he extracts less than the taxation capacity of the social planner.
 This will require additional assumptions on relative bargaining power and outside options, and we do not pursue it further in this paper.

-tervention,  $D^{I} = D + e_{1}$  is the optimal level of deposits once the social planner is expected to intervene—the banker pays for the rents he expects to get by increasing the face value of promises to depositors.
+ $D^{I} = D + e_{1}$  is the optimal level of deposits once the social planner is expected to intervene—the banker pays for the rents he expects to get by increasing the face value of promises to depositors.
 As a result, outcomes with lump sum taxes are exactly the same with intervention as without—indeed, now ex ante promised payments are so high that even after the maximum intervention, the social planner cannot save the banks.
 The bank is run in the same states as it was without intervention; the social planner taxes households and transfers to banks but the households withdraw an equivalent additional amount from their higher deposit holdings, so net withdrawals from the bank in each state do not change, nor does household consumption.[9]

 If the banker can extract more from the planner in high  $\theta$  states than in low  $\theta$  states, then his postintervention net worth is more positively correlated with optimistic states than his net worth in the absence of intervention.
 Households are better off because the banker will promise them more ex ante (net of taxes) and/or fail in fewer states.
 The reverse is true if the banker can extract less in high  $\theta$  states than in low  $\theta$  states.